goschtl/zope/zc.sourcerelease/branches/dev/src/zc/sourcerelease/README.txt

 was downloaded from the link server.
 Anything that we downloaded is included.)

-So, not that we've extracted the source release we built, we can try to install it.
+So, now that we've extracted the source release we built, we can try to install it.
 To do this, we'll to run the installer.

     >>> import sys